alefram/alefram/README.md

 ## Hey, I'm Alex! 👋

 - 🔭 I’m currently working as software developer at [Taecontrol](https://taecontrol.com/).
 Previously, I was an assistant professor in the Digital Systems and Microprocessors Lab at the Central University of Venezuela
-- 🌱 I’m currently learning about applied Reinforcement learning and deep learning to control systems, electronics and web development.
+- 🌱 I’m currently learning about applied Reinforcement learning and deep learning.
 - 📖 I'm blogging about everything I'm learning in my [blog](https://alefram.github.io/).

 Let's [talk](mailto:cuatroalejandro@gmail.com)